 Our community project programme began in 2004 with the discovery that many local schools in the Mae Ai area struggled to provide adequate facilities for their students, especially in terms of sufficient and hygienic toilets, canteens and kitchens and in some cases fresh water supplies.
 One of the first projects undertaken was to improve toilets in a school where there was only one working toilet for 400 students.
-Since the start of this programme, almost 150 projects have been completed.
+Since the start of this programme, over 150 projects have been completed.
 These have been funded by visiting international and other schools, as well as institutions from abroad.
-As of the end of 2016, the combined figure for all the projects was rapidly approaching US$750 000.
+As of the end of 2020, the combined figure for all the projects was rapidly approaching US$1 250 000.
 In nearly all cases, visiting students from around the world have raised funds and then have come to contribute to the building work.

 Click on the button below for a complete summary of our community project work: